Zac Dalpe: Professional

 Dalpe played in his first NHL game on October 7, 2010, after impressing the Hurricanes during training camp and surviving several rounds of cuts.
 Dalpe recorded an assist in the game for his first NHL point.
 He scored his first NHL goal on January 1, 2011 against Johan Hedberg of the New Jersey Devils.
 Prior to the start of the 2013–14 season Dalpe, along with Jeremy Welsh, was traded to the Vancouver Canucks in exchange for Kellan Tochkin and a fourth round selection in the 2014 NHL Draft.

 On July 13, 2014, Dalpe signed a one-year free agent contract with the Buffalo Sabres.

 Dalpe was not tendered a qualifying offer by the Sabres, and on the first day of free agency signed a one-year, two way contract with the Minnesota Wild on July 1, 2015.
 He scored his first goal for the Wild as their only goal on April 9, 2016 against Niklas Backstrom of the Calgary Flames.

 Dalpe made the Wild's opening night roster for the 2016–17 season, appearing in 9 games for 3 points before suffering a knee injury, requiring surgery, against the Dallas Stars on October 30, 2016.
 Upon his return to health, Dalpe was reassigned to AHL affiliate, the Iowa Wild, before suffering a second knee injury.
 On February 27, 2017, Dalpe was placed on waivers; he was claimed by the Columbus Blue Jackets.
 He was immediately reassigned to the AHL to play with the Jackets' affiliate, the Cleveland Monsters.

 On June 9, 2017, the Blue Jackets re-signed Dalpe to a two-year, two-way contract extension.
 Dalpe started the 2017–18 season on the Blue Jackets' NHL roster before he was later returned to the Monsters after 12 games.

 During the 2018–19 season, while leading the Cleveland Monsters in goals and points, Dalpe was signed to a two-year, two-way extension to remain with the Blue Jackets on February 27, 2019.

 After five seasons within the Blue Jackets organization, on July 30, 2021, Dalpe left the club as a free agent and signed a two-year, two-way contract with the Florida Panthers, marking a return to play with affiliate and former AHL club, the Charlotte Checkers.

+Dalpe was named as the Checkers team captain for the 2021-2022 season.

+On April 28, 2023, Dalpe scored his first Stanley Cup playoff goal in game 6 of the first-round series between the Florida Panthers and Boston Bruins, tying the game at 4–4 for the Panthers.
+The Panthers would go on to win the game 7–5, tying the series at 3 and eventually defeated the Bruins in game 7 to pull off one of the greatest upsets in NHL history.

+On July 7, 2025, Dalpe announced his retirement from hockey.